jayrambhia/jayrambhia.github.com/_posts/2013-02-23-hough-transform.markdown

 #### Sinusoid representation

 Similar to line representation in mc space, a sinusoid in r-Θ space represents a point in xy space.
 So each point in xy space is converted to a sinusoid in r-Θ space.
-And we let each point in r-Θ space to vote.
+And we let each point in r-Θ space vote.

 ![Sinusoid hough representation](/assets/images/hough2.png)